Top 5 Reasons to Attend Adventure Sports Events and Festivals

 As a small business owner, my marketing budget is tiny.
 I need to be careful about which events I attend, and so going to industry trade shows like Outdoor Retailer is a huge chunk of change.
 I'd also much rather conduct business while pedaling 50 miles anyways.

 So why travel to an event like the Sedona MTB Festival where it's all about riding in the dirt?
-Yes, I'm always 'looking' for a new mountain bike, but that's not why I went.
+Yes, I'm looking for a new mountain bike, but that's not why I went.

 I work with athletes and outdoor brands, and even if I do not have an athlete in tow, or a brand exhibiting at the event, I still find huge benefits in attending.
 Here's my top 5 reasons why I attend adventure sports events and festivals, and why you should be there too!